Julia Roberts Net Worth

 Roberts landed an endorsement deal with Gianfranco Ferre in 2006, for which she was paid $6 million.
 She is also the global brand ambassador of cosmetics brand Lancome Paris since 2009.
 She made a five-year deal with Lancome in 2010, which she earned $50 million for.

 Roberts owns several properties around the world.
-She bought a seaside Malibu property in 2003 for $6.4 million, tearing down the existing 6,000 square-foot house and built an eco-friendly solar-powered mansion.
+She bought a seaside Malibu property in 2003 for $6.4 million, tearing down the existing 6,000 square-foot house and building an eco-friendly solar-powered mansion in its place.
 She put the property on the market as a rental available for $10,000 per month in 2018.
-She owns another estate in Malibu, which she paid $6.84 million for.
-Furthermore, she owns an apartment in Manhattan, New York, purchased for $4 million in 2010; a ranch in Taos, New Mexico worth $2.5 million in 2009—the location of her wedding to Daniel Moder; and a Los Angeles mansion worth $30 million.
+She owns another estate in Malibu, for which she paid $6.84 million.
+Furthermore, she owns an apartment in Manhattan, New York, purchased for $4 million in 2010; a Los Angeles mansion worth $30 million; and a ranch in Taos, New Mexico worth $2.5 million, which was the location of her wedding to Daniel Moder.

 |Net Worth:||$250 Million|

 |Date of Birth:||Oct 28, 1967 (52 years old)|